Gikoskos/chessgame-cli/README.md

 Needs libncurses to compile.

 Also colors probably only work on linux.
-(I think?)

 Would recommend to compile through the Makefile if you're on a linux distro, only after you've installed build-essential(or a similar package for your distro) and libncurses though.